ese-detkin-lab/ese5190-2022-lab2-into-the-void-star/README.md

 ```
    C:\Users\pico\Downloads> setx PICO_SDK_PATH "..\..\pico-sdk"
 ```
-At this stage, the command window will prompt a hint information which indicating that the setup is completed.
+At this stage, the command window will prompt a hint information which indicating that the setup for the environment variable is completed.
-You now need to *Close your current Command Prompt Window*
+You now need to *Close your current Command Prompt Window* and open a second Developer command window and then Navigating to the  <span style="color:red">some **pico-examples file.** text</span>